dseguy/phptips/tips/parent_operator.rst

 Note also that recent PHP versions do not accept a direct call to a trait, so it is not possible to call ``t::parent``, which has no parent.

 The ``::parent`` will be case sensitive.
-The case insensivite versions of this operator is left as an exercice for the reader.
+The case insensivite versions of this operator is left as an exercise for the reader.

 From there, any class that needs to use the ``::parent`` needs to ``use t;``.
 It is possible to ``use`` that trait in any class, but avoid calling the ``::parent`` operator on classes that have no parents.